WTA rankings: Points Table

-"+H" indicates that Hospitality is provided.

 Note that if a player or team receives one or more byes and then loses their first match of the tournament, they will only receive points for the first round of that tournament.
 For example, if a player receives a bye in R64 and then loses her match in R32, she will only receive points for R64 despite having advanced (via bye) to R32.
 Similarly, if a player or team withdraws from their first match after receiving a bye, they will not be awarded any points for that tournament.

 In ITF tournaments, the main draw is normally 32 for singles and 16 for doubles.
 Losers in the first round of doubles will receive points equal to that shown in the R32 column above.
 For subsequent rounds (quarter-finals onwards) the points are the same as for singles.